dioniok/sap-fiori-training/Day5_Exercise_Filtering_1.md

-# Day 5 Exercise - 1
+# Session 5 Exercise - 1
-This is a reference of Code for Day 5 Exercise.
+This is a reference of Code for Session 5 Exercise.

-## Day 5 Exercise – Filtering– Multiple Values
+## Session 5 Exercise – Filtering– Multiple Values
 In this step we will filter the table by Order ID and Customer ID.

 ### Get the value of the Order ID and Customer ID.